ArthurGareginyan/rss-feed-icon-for-specificfeedscom/readme.txt

 == Description ==
-An easy to use, with intuitive interface WordPress plugin that lets you easily add the RSS feed icon which connected to SpecificFeeds.com with the shortcode in any place of your website.
+An easy to use, with intuitive interface, WordPress plugin that lets you easily add the RSS feed icon which connected to SpecificFeeds.com with the shortcode in any place of your website.

 The plugin is based on the [SpecificFeeds.com](http://www.specificfeeds.com) service.
 The SpecificFeeds allows your visitors to receive messages from your Blog/RSS feed by email.
 You can access all information (such as emails and statistics) about your subscribers if you connect your feed to a SpecificFeeds account.
 It's 100% free and also has several other benefits.